elle-bacon/elle-bacon/README.md

 This is a Tomagotchi game.
-Name your Tomagotchi character, then feed, play, and nap to keep your character happy.
+Feed your character 10 times within 50 seconds and play to win the game.